Educational Path

 Complementary Courses

-Spanish Level A2 (Strategic for international markets)
+Spanish (Strategic for international markets)

 Communication in familiar settings.
 Reading and listening comprehension of simple texts and conversations.
 Basic writing.
 Awareness of Hispanic cultures.
 Communication-oriented pedagogy.